Sam Aspland-Robinson

 Samuel Frederick Stanislaus Aspland-Robinson (born 3 January 1997) is an English rugby union player.
 His usual positions are wing or centre.
-He represented England under-20s 6 times between 2016 and 2017.
-He is currently unattached, most recently playing for Coventry in the RFU Championship, on loan from Leicester Tigers in Premiership Rugby.
+He represented England under-20s six times between 2016 and 2017.
+Aspland-Robinson is currently unattached, most recently playing for Coventry in the RFU Championship, on loan from Leicester Tigers in Premiership Rugby.
 He previously played for Harlequins.

 Career

 Aspland-Robinson signed for Harlequins straight from school and initially went on loan to Worthing.
-He played for England under 20s in the 2016 World Rugby Under 20 Championship, including starting the final where England beat Ireland.
+He played for England under-20s in the 2016 World Rugby Under 20 Championship, including starting the final where England beat Ireland.

-Aspland-Robinson signed a new contract with Harlequins on 22 March 2017 but then missed a year with an anterior cruciate ligament injury resulting in him joining Leicester Tigers in the summer of 2018.
+Aspland-Robinson signed a new contract with Harlequins on 22 March 2017, but then missed a year with an anterior cruciate ligament injury resulting in him joining Leicester Tigers in the summer of 2018.

 Aspland-Robinson made his Leicester debut on 12 January 2019 in a Champions Cup match against Scarlets in Llanelli.

 In March 2021, he was signed by Coventry on a deal which would see him remain dual registered with Leicester Tigers.
-On 14th July 2021 it was announced Aspland-Robinson would remain with Coventry on a season long loan for the 2021-22 RFU Championship season.
+On 14 July 2021 it was announced Aspland-Robinson would remain with Coventry on a season-long loan for the 2021–22 RFU Championship season.

-On 1st July 2022 his release was announced by Leicester.
+On 1 July 2022, Aspland-Robinson was released by Leicester.